ft-interactive/g-xaxisdate/README.md

 ```
 .tickSize(currentFrame.rem())
 ```
-<b>.rem()</b> is the size of the text in the suntitle in the current frame.
+<b>.rem()</b> returns the height of the text in the suntitle in the current frame.
 Using this to set the <b>.ticksize()</b> keeps them proportional to the current frame stopping ticks being too long on print charts and too short on video.
-Priestly Timelines and some Circle Timelines use long ticks (see example). <b>Note</b> that the style on long ticks changes automatically when the <b>.offset()</b> is set to zero.
+Priestly timelines and some circle timelines use long ticks (see example). <b>Note</b> that the style on long ticks changes automatically when the <b>.offset()</b> is set to zero.

 ## Examples